oleksiy-sayankin/mdds/README.md

 # Dissertation
-Dissertation in Glushkov Institute of Cybernetic of NAS of Ukraine
+Dissertation in Glushkov Institute of Cybernetic of NAS of Ukraine.
+Contains code for soving equation systems.